By: Paul J. Switaj, MD

 What is Haglund's syndrome or deformity?

-Haglund's syndrome is a condition where an enlargement of the heel bone causes irritation and inflammation.
+Haglund's syndrome is a condition where an extra part of the heel bone sticks out and causes irritation and inflammation.
 Just as nose sizes and shapes vary, so there can be variations in the size and shape of these bone variations.

-The bony prominence can rub against the overlying Achilles tendon and causes pain in the tendon.
+The bony part can rub against the overlying Achilles tendon and causes pain in the tendon.
 A small sac (called bursa) that lies between the bone and the Achilles tendon usually becomes inflamed and swollen.
-This is called retrocalcaneal bursitis.
+This swollen bursa is called retrocalcaneal bursitis.

-The syndrome is caused by repetitive impingement of the bursa between the Achilles tendon and the posterosuperior calcaneal prominence.
+The syndrome is caused by the bursa repeatedly being pressed between the Achilles tendon and another piece of bone, called the posterosuperior calcaneal prominence.

-This is can be problematic in all types of individuals, including professional athletes.
+This syndrome can cause problems in all types of people, including professional athletes.

 What are the symptoms?

-- Pain with walking, especially when they start to walk after a period of rest.
+- Pain with walking, especially when you start to walk after a period of rest.

 - Painful enlarged bump on the back of the heel bone.